-Intimately associated, from the year 1834, with the life of the College over which he at the last presided, the Provost knew much of, and was a prime mover in, many of the changes which have marked out a new life in the Within its walls he was known and respected, while the tribute to his memory paid by all classes of the Dublin citizens is a striking proof of how he was death brings to those who had experienced the charm of that hidden inner life which was known to his friends as both kind and just, affectionate and sympathetic.
+Intimately associated, from the year 1834, with the life of the College over which he at the last presided, the Provost knew much of, and was a prime mover in, many of the changes which have marked out a new life in the place.
+Within its walls he was known and respected, while the tribute to his memory paid by all classes of the Dublin citizens is a striking proof of how he was loved.